Policies and Complaints' Procedure

-The satisfaction of our patients at Marine Dental Practice is a priority for us.
-It is for this reason that we have set in place a simple and effective procedure for complaints.
+The satisfaction of our patients at Marine Dental Practice is our key priority.
+It is for this reason that we have set in place a simple and effective complaints’ system.

-If you are dissatisfied with our response to your complaint, you can pursue the option of a formal complaint against the practice with the Dental Complaints’ Service (DCS).
-The DCS provides a free and impartial service which is designed assist you in settling complaints which arise from dental care which was provided either ‘unfairly or inefficiently’.
-We are willing to provide you with a copy of the policy which will inform you on how to go about accomplishing this.
+If you remain dissatisfied, you can pursue the option of a formal complaint against the practice with the Dental Complaints’ Service (DCS).
+The DCS exists to help with those complaints arising from dental care which was provided @either unfairly or inefficiently’.
+We will furnish you with a copy of the DCS policy upon request.

-Further assistance in making a formal complaint can be attained through an NHS Complaints’ Advocate.
-If you are dissatisfied with the way in which our practice, or NHS England, handled your formal complaint, you can approach the Parliamentary and Health Service Ombudsman (PHSO).
-The PHSO is responsible for making final decisions concerning complaints which haven’t been satisfactorily resolved by the NHS.
+Further assistance in making a formal complaint can be obtained from an NHS Complaints’ Advocate.
+If you are still dissatisfied with the way in which our practice, or NHS England, has handled your formal complaint, you can also approach the Parliamentary and Health Service Ombudsman (PHSO) the person responsible for making final decisions concerning NHS complaints which haven’t so far been satisfactorily resolved.

 Policy concerning patient choice at Marine Dental Practice

 Our goal is to provide you with continuing dental care from one dentist whom you trust.
 But in a scenario where this is impossible to do this, such as the unavoidable absence of your preferred dentist on the day of your visit, we can assign you with an equally competent dentist.
 To maximise the chance that your preferred dentist will be available on the day in question, call us early to book an appointment and we’ll do our best to accommodate your request.

 Policy concerning cancellations at Marine Dental Practice